 ■ Your TSP as approved by your supervisor(s), including, in case of exemption requests, evidence of the curriculum components which you have followed, certified diploma supplements and/or original transcripts.

-You will also be asked to tick the box code of conduct, and, if applicable, to mention the score of your language test (TOEFL or equivalent).
+■ A signed copy of the code of conduct, and, if applicable, the score of your language test (TOEFL or equivalent).

-Certified copies of your relevant diploma's (by regular mail) must be sent to the office of the Graduate School, to Eva van Urk, Vrije Universiteit Amsterdam, Faculty of Religion and Theology, De Boelelaan 1105 HV Amsterdam, The Netherlands.
+Certified copies of your relevant diploma's (by regular mail) must be sent to the office of the Graduate School of Religion and Theology, Vrije Universiteit Amsterdam, Faculty of Religion and Theology, De Boelelaan 1105 HV Amsterdam, The Netherlands.
 A notary public, your university or another public institution must certify the copy.
 These copies must be posted by regular mail, since the certification loses its validity if scanned. (if these documents are not in Dutch, English, French or German, they must be accompanied by a certified translation in one of these languages).

 After successful registration and approval, you will receive a Letter of Acceptance, including further instructions about payment of the yearly fee, VUnet-ID, and registration for online courses.
 Your membership will be activated only after payment of the fee.